 Caution: Under Idaho law,

-individuals who engage in a common effort to make and share profits from
+writing, or by the actions of two or more parties.
+Individuals who engage in a common effort to make and share profits from

 a business activity or businesses that represent